morph-dev/young-ethereum/README.md

-Lightweight code for analyzing the beginning of the Ethereum blockchain.
+Lightweight code for analyzing the beginning of the Ethereum blockchain, with focus on state tree.

-Currently most of the work is done on the State of the blockchain.
+Genesis file was copied from: https://github.com/paradigmxyz/reth/blob/7de2582000c3ff051dacaefd7720595e5905ed69/crates/primitives/res/genesis/mainnet.json